zhongxingdou/mayjs/readme.md

 ##Features
 + smart object wrapping(similary $() in jQuery but supported wrap any object )
-+ methodize (provides a simple way to wrap pure function as members of object)
++ methodize (provides a simple way to wrap pure function as member of object)
 + Module (inspirits by module of Ruby)
 + Classes and inheritance
 + Interfaces (for documentation implicit interface and validate object)